About the Building

 Creativity Lab & University Classroom

-A new K-12 classroom serves as a base of operations for docent-led school tours, family programs and other youth activities.
-The new university classroom allows the museum's faculty curators to incorporate museum specimens into their courses without taking the collections out of the museum's climate-controlled environment.
+A K-12 classroom serves as a base of operations for docent-led school tours, family programs and other youth activities.
+The university classroom allows the museum's faculty curators to incorporate museum specimens into courses without taking the collections out of the museum's climate-controlled environment.

 Research Collection Labs

-The new wing features new state of the art research labs for each of the museum curatorial departments.
+State of the art research labs for each of the museum curatorial departments are a part of the collections work areas on the lower level.
 Cabinets and equipment in each lab are tailored to the department's unique needs.

 Expanded Collections Range

-The expanded area provides more space for the museum's growing collections of artifacts and specimens.
+The expanded area provides more space for the museum's growing collections of objects and specimens.
 Each collection has its own unique shelving arrangements.
-Movable storage units expand collections space by approximately 30% by eliminating aisle walkways between each row.
+Compact mobile storage units expand collections space by approximately 30% by eliminating aisle walkways between each row.
 To protect the collections, strict temperature and humidity controls are maintained in the collections range.

-This specialized room with enhanced air exchange will keep biological specimens stored in alcohol separate from the rest of the museum's research collections.
+This specialized room with enhanced air exchange keeps biological specimens stored in alcohol separate from the rest of the museum's research collections.
 The shelving systems have been designed to protect the glass specimen containers in an earthquake.
 In the event that containers do fall on the floor and break, the alcohol will drain into a vault buried beneath the room.
-A specialized panel on the outside wall is designed to "blow-out" in an explosion, minimizing potential damage to the museum's collections and exhibits.

 Shared-Use Laboratories

 Specimen Preparation Labs, located adjacent to the loading dock, give researchers work space for initial specimen processing.
 The Ancient DNA Lab enables researchers to extract minute quantities of ancient and degraded DNA from specimens without fear of contamination from other sources of DNA.
 Access is restricted to minimize incidental contamination.
-Image Lab features microscopes linked to cameras and computer stations, making it possible for staff and students to capture digital images of objects from the museum's collections.
-Molecular Lab is a shared facility for processing specimens for DNA analysis and setting up DNA amplification experiments.
+An Imaging Lab features microscopes linked to cameras, studio photography stations, and 3D scanning and printing equipment, making it possible for staff and students to capture digital images of objects from the museum's collections.
+The Molecular Lab is a shared facility for processing specimens for DNA analysis and setting up DNA amplification experiments.